If you use

-swift package generate-xcodeproj to generate an Xcode project for the library, App Store will reject any apps that pull in the library with Carthage.
+swift package generate-xcodeproj to generate an Xcode project for a SPM package, App Store will reject any apps that adds this library with Carthage.
 This post will show you how to make App Store submission work.

 SPM doesn’t require you to have an Xcode project.
-The package file and source files are enough.
-However, if you want to support Carthage, add a demo app etc. you may want to create a project alongside the package.
+However, if you want to support Carthage, add a demo app etc. you have to create a project alongside the package.

-Since my libraries support Carthage and have demo apps, I decided to keep my old Xcode projects around.
-However, I soon noticed that these projects didn’t play well with SPM, for instance when handling their dependencies to the library.
+However, I soon noticed that the projects didn’t play well with SPM, e.g. when keeping them in sync with their respective library.
 I therefore decided to create new projects with

 swift package generate-xcodeproj.